dareli/DATA3402.Spring.2024/ChirrosisREADME.md

 # **DATA 3402 - Tabular Kaggle Project : Prediction Chirrosis Outcome**

 ## **Overview**
 In this kaggle project, the challenge was to make a multi-class approach to predict the the outcomes of patients with cirrhosis.
+Approaches utilized for the challenge includes Random Forest and XGBoost.

 ## **About the Dataset**
 Link to Dataset : [Multi-Class Prediction of Cirrhosis Outcomes](https://www.kaggle.com/competitions/playground-series-s3e26/overview)